Alvord Desert/Mann Lake

 At Mann Lake, anglers converge as early as March and into October.
 Shallow throughout its 200 acres, the lake features extensive weed-beds and easily wadeable shoreline margins.
 Aside from two vault restrooms and boat ramps, Mann Lake offers no amenities.
 Bring your own shade, shelter and water and tie everything down.
 Swift winds are common, and weather conditions are often unpredictable.
 The nearest town is Fields, 45 minutes to 1 hour south.

-The Alvord playa is a popular venue for land sailing, glider flying and camping.
-Sore travelers will find sweet solace at Alvord Hot Springs, a privately owned, no-fee hot spring that bubbles up at 174 degrees, but cools considerably by the time it reaches man-made sitting pools.
+The Alvord playa is a popular venue for land sailing, glider flying, driving and camping.
 Mann Lake is a favorite fishing spot for the cutthroat trout living there.
 Visitors also enjoy camping, hiking, viewing wildlife such as pronghorn antelope, quail and chukar, and rock hounding for thunder eggs, agates, and other rocks and minerals in the area.

 Directions to Alvord Desert/Mann Lake